 There are 26 keys on the front panel.
 The black word on each key represents the basic function.
 Simply press the key to use the basic function.
 The green word at the upper of key represents the second function of the key.
-Press key [Shift], the sign " †" will be displayed at the lower-right of the LCD.
+Press key [Shift], the sign " \uparrow " will be displayed at the lower-right of the LCD.
 Then press the function key, you can select the second function.
+In order to select one of the eleven functions, sequentially press the function key and key [Menu].

 In this section, the basic functions of the 26 keys will be introduced.
-The second function of the 14 keys will be introduced in the following chapters.
+The selections of green second function and black function will be introduced in the following chapters.